-"A in physics.
+"A grade A in physics.
 I got in to my first choice so I'm happy!"

 "Hi Steve.
 Thought I'd let you know I got a B in my Physics which I'm so happy about (considering my projection was a C/D) and got into the course I wanted.
 Thank you so much for the support, it really helped me out."

 [From student's mum] "She got an A in physics - we're all in shock!
 Thanks so much for all your help tutoring, we're convinced it made all the difference."

 "Thank you very much for all of your time and support… I got a C in physics :).
 It was a pleasure to work with you and can't thank you enough!"
 [Student retook physics A level having first received a U. The C grade secured a higher level apprenticeship with Rolls Royce].

 "Hellooo, B in physics, I'm really happy.
 Thankyou so much!"
 [Student initially contacted me after receiving a grade E in physics A level mock exam].

 "Thankyou for all the help and support you have given me in Physics.
 I appreciate it so much!
 I wouldn't be where I am today without you!"